MrObergeil/PMF_FINAL_old/README.md

  ___

-Check Python installation with $ python3 --version
+Check Python installation with: <br>
+ $ python3 --version

 Install Python if its not installed or is an older version than 3.6

-$ sudo apt-get update $ sudo apt-get install python 3.8
+$ sudo apt-get update <br>
+$ sudo apt-get install python 3.8

 Install pip3 ( version 20.0.2):
 $ sudo apt install python3-pip